-On September 30, 2023, the Company had a working capital of \$286,090.
+On December 31, 2023, the Company had a working capital of \$173,695.
 The Company realizes that the resources on hand are not adequate to finance the Company to achieve its long-term business goals.
+During the first quarter of 2024, the Company raised CAD\$1.1 million through a non-brokered private placement in order to finance the Company's operations in the next 12 months.

-The Company intends to raise addition capital through equity or debt financing in the future to finance the Company's future operations.
+The Company intends to raise addition capital through equity or debt financing in the future to finance the Company's future operations (Corporate Update section of this MD&A).
 Even though the Company has a history of raising the funds when needed in the past, there is no guarantee that the Company can do so in the future.